fearyfiremast/Simple-Web-Proxy-Server/README.md

 ```bash
 > python3 http_server_test.py
 ```
+> Note that certain tests may not work correctly on Windows system - please run in a `bash` environment if possible.
+This is due to a test that creates a locked file, but the Python API is unsupported on Windows.

 This will generate `results.md` - the contents of which are included in our report (`report.pdf`).